apostrophecms/apostrophe-cli/README.md

 # Apostrophe CLI

+⚠️ NOTE: `apostrophe-cli` is a deprecated version of the ApostropheCMS command line tool.
+[Please use `@apostrophecms/cli` instead.](https://www.npmjs.com/package/@apostrophecms/cli) ⚠️

 The Apostrophe CLI is a cross-platform starting point for creating and configuring [ApostropheCMS](https://github.com/apostrophecms/apostrophe) projects, providing a simple boilerplate generator and wrapping other useful functions into an easy to use command line tool.

 **Requires Node.js 8+**